Wind Industry & COVID-19: India Wind Energy Market Outlook & Impact of COVID-19

 However, project installation is deflating.
 Only 2.4 GW of wind capacity was installed in 2019 – nearly half of the 4.1 GW installed in 2017.
 While more than 17 GW of capacity has been auctioned across the country by various power purchasing agencies in last three years, nearly one-third went unsubscribed or was cancelled post-award due to various factors: stringent tender conditions; low tariff caps; offtaker risks; unavailability of grid; and/or land availability.

 Join us for the Webcast on Wind to learn more on what the future holds for India’s wind energy industry and how we can address key bottlenecks to ensure the country meets its ambitious renewable energy goals.
+Experts will also address how COVID-19 is impacting the Indian wind market, the effects of the ongoing lockdown, future demand-side and supply-side risks and where industry stands today.

 - Q&A – Moderated by Francis Jayasurya, India Director, GWEC